debjyotiC/AD5933-MEMS-Cancer-Sensor/README.md

 ## Getting Started

 To get started copy the `ann_ad5933_serial_support.py`, `sensor_data_cancer_test.csv` and `sensor_data_cancer_train.csv` files to a desired folder.
-The Arduino must be kept conneted to the h/w UART of the Raspberry Pi zero W via a TTL level shifter (as the Pi and Arduino uses different TTl levels).
+The Arduino must be kept conneted to the h/w UART of the Raspberry Pi zero W via a TTL level shifter (as the Pi and Arduino uses different TTL levels).

 ### Prerequisites